 For these little beauties.
 I made the dough and used the microwave for the rising process.

-While it resting at the end of the process, I made the caramel.
+While it was resting at the end of the process, I made the caramel.

-Beginning at the longer side, role up dough and pinch edge together to seal.
+Beginning at the longer side, roll up the dough and pinch edge together to seal.
 Cut into 10 – 12 slices.